sherpalabsio/local_sherpa/README.md

 With this config `RSpec` will run depending on in which directory you `cd` into.

-### Run the tests the same way in different projects
+### Run the tests using the same shortcut in different projects

 ```shell
 # ~/projects/project_ruby_with_docker/.envrc